AsemDevs/Users-List-REST-API-Integration/DEV_NOTES.md

 - Use the defual endpoint after reactivating the plugin. ✅
 - Flush rewrite rules to happen automatically when the endpoint is changed. ✅
 - Make the Number of users per page customizable via options. ✅
+- Make The Caching time customizable via options.
+- Use REST API for the custom endpoint instead of AJAX. ✅
+- Add a button in the plugin options page to clear the cache. ✅
+- Add a new feature to display the user's posts in the user details page.
 - Documentation. ✅

 ## Implementation